MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfaccountmanagement/functions/pfaccountmanagementservergetplayercombinedinfoasync.md

 ## Remarks

-This API is available on Win32.
+This API is available on Win32, Linux, and macOS.
 When the asynchronous task is complete, call [PFAccountManagementServerGetPlayerCombinedInfoGetResultSize](pfaccountmanagementservergetplayercombinedinfogetresultsize.md) and [PFAccountManagementServerGetPlayerCombinedInfoGetResult](pfaccountmanagementservergetplayercombinedinfogetresult.md) to get the result.

 ## Requirements